 From Complex Trauma to Dissociative Disorders Part I: Theory & Practice - Houston

 INTENDED PARTICIPANTS: Participants must receive approval of the faculty member to attend.
 Licensed mental health professionals (psychiatrists, psychologists, clinical social workers, mental health counselors, accredited psychotherapists, etc.) who are interested in developing their skills in treating clients with complex trauma and dissociative disorders.
-For Part I of the course, there is no need to have a client with a dissociative disorder.
-Other health professionals, e.g., medical physicians and nurse practitioners, are encouraged to inquire about their interests with Professional Training Program Chair, Su Baker to determine if their background might fit the seminar content.
-While we are not interested in a homogenized group, and like diversity, we also must attend to the need to provide an educational experience where people's basic backgrounds will allow for individual growth in the context of growth for the group as a whole.
+For Part II of the course, students should have completed Part I and have at least one client with a dissociative disorder in treatment.

 For course topics, objectives and other information, click here.

 Course Format: 8 sessions In-Person; 2.5 hour sessions each.

 Course Dates: Fridays: Sep 18, Oct 23, Nov 20, Dec 11, 2020, Jan 15, Feb 19, March 19, Apr 23, 2021

 Meeting Time: 10:30 AM -1:00 PM US Central Time

 Faculty: Jean Goodwin, MD ; Naomi Rosborough, LPC-S; Rosalie Hyde LCSW

 Location: 2929 Buffalo Speedway #1408 Houston, TX 77098